whisthq/mimalloc/readme.md

 - Added `mlock` usage in `_mi_os_commitx` and `munlock` usage in `_mi_os_commitx`, `mi_os_mem_free`, `mi_os_resetx`, for macOS

-- Created a GitHub Actions workflows, `build-and-publish-mimalloc.yml`, to build, test and publish on macOS
+- Created a GitHub Actions workflow, `build-and-publish-mimalloc.yml`, to build, test and publish on macOS

 ## Development